NicolasPalomaresDS/CNN_Aedes_Mosquito_Classification/README.md

 * [Aedes Classification Trained Model (Google Drive)](https://drive.google.com/drive/folders/1LvRJgP3TuDlwX755R4j6fICcbMMVHiCj?usp=sharing)

 This Drive includes the model itself, summaries and plots.
+However, you can run the Notebook and train the model again by yourself without problems.

 # Requirements
 This project requires Python 3.13.7 and the packages listed in `requirements.txt`.
 To install the necessary dependencies, you can run the following command: